AxLabs/grantshares-contracts/README.md

 ```

 ### Testing
-After installing these, the
-tests can be executed with the following command (Note, that you need a running Docker deamon for the tests to work):
+After installing these, the tests can be executed with the following command (Note that you need a running Docker daemon for the tests to work):

 ```shell
 ./gradlew test